mikewoodward94/FantasyNBA/README.md

 allstar_day: The gameday that allstar chip is used on i.e. "Gameweek 20 - Day 1"

+gw_cap_used: Needed only if setting team_data as id, set as true if gameday captain already used for the current gw

 ### Solver Settings
 max_time: Max time in seconds to allow for solve.

 gap: Optimality Gap

 info_source: Default is "API", but make this blank if you just want it to pull from saved CSVs.

+team_data: Set as "json" if you prefer the team.json else stick to "id"

+team_id: Your team id can be derived your points page url or your rank history url

+ev_sheet: Set as true if you wish to the already created csv or have your own (ensure that it is in the data folder)